nonamescm/yex-lang/README.md

 ## About

-Yex is a functional scripting language written in rust. <!--TODO: More information-->
+Yex is a scripting language written in rust. <!--TODO: More information-->

 ## Installation